junxit/us-congress-bills-115/bill.md

       - **(ii)** the Fossil Forest Research Natural Area; or
       - **(iii)** a special management area or area of critical environmental concern identified in a land use plan developed under section 202 of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
 1712) that is in effect on the date of enactment of this Act.
     - **(C)** Any land subject to a lease or contract under the Mineral Leasing Act (30 U.S.C.
 181 et seq.) or the Act of July 31, 1947 (commonly known as the “Materials Act of 1947”) (30 U.S.C.
 601 et seq.) as of the date of the selection.
+    - **(D)** Land identified as “Parcels Excluded from Selection” on the map entitled “Parcels excluded for selection under the San Juan County Settlement Implementation Act” and dated May 11, 2018.
   - **(4)** *Deadline* Not later than 7 years after the date of enactment of this Act, the Navajo Nation shall make all selections under paragraph (1).
   - **(5)** *Withdrawal* Any land selected by the Navajo Nation under paragraph (1) shall be withdrawn from disposal, leasing, and development until the date on which the selected land is placed into trust for the Navajo Nation.
 - **(c)** *Equal value*